demisto/demisto-sdk/demisto_sdk/commands/format/README.md

 * **-o DESIRED_OUTPUT_PATH, --output DESIRED_OUTPUT_PATH**

     The path where the formatted file will be saved to.
-(Default will be to override origin file)
+(Default will be to override origin file).

 * **-fv DESIRED_FROM_VERSION_KEY, --from-version DESIRED_FROM_VERSION_KEY**

     The path where the formatted file will be saved to.
-(Default will be to override origin file)
+(Default will be to override origin file).

 * **-nv ,--no-validate**

-   Add the flag --no-validate when no validation on file is needed.
+   When no validation on file is needed.

 ### Examples
 ```
 demisto-sdk format
 ```
 this will check your branch changes and will run only on them.
+<br/><br/>

 ```
 demisto-sdk format -i Integrations/Pwned-V2/Pwned-V2.yml